romankierzkowski/langner/README.md

 ...
 ```

 In this example the strategy is started as a deamon.
-Once every 0.01 second event `show_message` is triggered.
-It passes "Batman" to the context of a rule.
+Once every 0.01 second event `#show_message()` is triggered.
+It passes "Batman!" message to the context of a rule.

 ### Operators ###